 HIGHER EDUCATION / ADULT EDUCATION REPRESENTATIVE

-Sue Hurt has been an ESL and language educator for 25 years in Texas, and is currently serving as an EL Support Facilitator in Birdville ISD in Fort Worth.
-After many years teaching Spanish, ESL, and English, she worked at Region 4 in Houston developing instructional materials and products for teachers of secondary ELs, and then went on to join Pearson’s National SIOP Faculty for ten years.
-As a Pearson SIOP Specialist, she provided sheltered instruction training, coaching, and planning for teachers, schools, and districts across the United States, from New York to Hawaii.
-After obtaining her B.A. in English in Hawaii and studying Educational Administration for an M.A. from Lamar University, she is currently pursuing another master’s degree from Texas A&M–Commerce in Applied Linguistics and TESOL, her first love.
+Sue Hurt is currently a National Educational Consultant for Savvas Learning Company.
+After many years teaching Spanish, ESL, and English in grades 1-12, she served as an ESL Specialist at Region 4 in Houston developing instructional materials for teachers of secondary ELs, and then was invited to join Pearson’s National SIOP Faculty for 10 years.
+As a Pearson SIOP Consultant, she provided sheltered instruction training for teachers, schools, and districts across the United States, from New York to Saipan.
+She acquired her B.A. in English in Hawaii, studied Educational Administration for an M.A. from Lamar University, and then obtained an M.A. from Texas A&M–Commerce in Applied Linguistics and TESOL.
 Sue is passionate about supporting and mentoring teachers of ELs, especially in secondary grades.
-Her motto is the same as Home Depot’s: “You can do it, I can help!”

 PUBLICATIONS COPY COORDINATOR